Sara Khan · June 2026

 Natalie Arney, a freelance SEO consultant quoted in Search Engine Journal, described the simultaneous arrival of opt-out controls and incomplete data this way: “One gives publishers the exit door.
 The other shows what it would cost to walk through it.”
 Google released the Generative AI report in Search Console showing impressions from AI Overviews but deliberately excluded click-through data.
 Publishers cannot calculate what walking through that exit door costs them in actual traffic terms.

 The underlying mechanic is that Google’s AI Mode is not a separate product that sits on top of search.
 Google CEO Sundar Pichai has stated he is “OK with AI Mode replacing classic search,” as reported by TechCrunch in May 2026.
-AI-generated answers are becoming the default search experience.
-Opting out of AI search in 2026 is like opting out of mobile search in 2015 — technically possible, commercially suicidal.
+AI-generated answers are becoming a larger part of the search experience.
+Opting out in 2026 may be technically possible, but it should be tested carefully because the commercial cost can be hard to recover.

 The 82% nobody talks about